squid-cache/squid-cache.github.io/BzrInstructions.rst

-<<TableOfContents>>

- Back to DeveloperResources

-= Overview =
-For squid 3.x we are migrating the development trunk and web code browsers to [[http://bazaar-vcs.org/|Bazaar]].

 = Bazaar =
 Bazaar is a distributed VCS written in python.
 It offers both drop-in CVS replacement work flow (use checkouts to work on code), and full distributed work flow (every copy is a new branch), up to the user to work as they want.

+<<TableOfContents>>

+ Back to DeveloperResources

 = Installation =
 Bazaar is available in most O/S's these days: http://bazaar-vcs.org/Download.